I Call Your Name (A-ha song)

-"I Call Your Name" is a song by Norwegian band A-ha, released on 3 December 1990 as the second single from their fourth studio album, East of the Sun, West of the Moon (1990).
+"I Call Your Name" is a song by Norwegian band A-ha, released on 3 December 1990 by Warner Bros. as the second single from their fourth studio album, East of the Sun, West of the Moon (1990).
 It was written by Paul Waaktaar-Savoy and Magne Furuholmen.

 Music video

 The accompanying music video for "I Call Your Name" was directed by Michael Burlingame and Lauren Savoy.
-It received heavy rotation on MTV Europe.
+It received heavy rotation on MTV Europe in January 1991.
 Two versions of the video were produced, one in gray-scale and one in color.

 Critical reception

 Davydd Chong of Record Mirror described the song as "comfortable, inoffensive pop".